 Sugar Isn’t Sweet

-My family loves sweets, but I’m always trying to cut back on sugar, a food additive that tastes great but is unhealthy for everyone.
-I avoid buying foods containing added sugar.
+My family loves sweets, but I’m always trying to cut back on sugar, a food additive that tastes great but is unhealthy for everyone, allergic or not.
 I make exceptions for birthdays and holidays and emergencies, such as when I don’t have time to make ingredients like homemade, sugar-free ketchup, a staple in my house.
-(Recently I rejoiced when I found sugar-free ketchup in my local organic supermarket.)

 Refined sugar lurks in too many “healthy” products.
 Read labels and you’ll see it hiding as sucrose, organic dried cane juice, fructose, dextrose, brown rice syrup, and others.
 It’s a terrible, delicious, cancer-feeding ingredient that I struggle to remove completely from my family’s diet.